-Trans fats, also known as hydrogenated or partially hydrogenated oils, found in many processed foods, deep-fried foods, fast foods, and junk food.
+Trans fats, also known as hydrogenated or partially hydrogenated oils, are found in many processed foods, deep-fried foods, fast foods, and junk food.
 Read more about trans fats.

 Other Tips for Maintaining a Healthy Cardiovascular System:

 Keep your weight in a healthy range.
-By maintaining a healthy weight, you greatly reduce your risk of developing a metabolic disorder that puts your heart at risk.
+By maintaining a healthy weight, you reduce your risk of developing a metabolic disorder that puts your heart at risk.
 Read more about a healthy weight.

-Get proper sleep, and seek medical help if you can’t sleep properly.
+Get proper sleep and seek medical help if you can’t sleep properly.
 Sleep deprivation can take years off your life and increase your risk of heart disease.
 In particular, untreated sleep apnea can increase your chances of developing hypertension, which is a precursor for heart disease.